sjpiper145/MakerSkillTree/README.md

 - Teaching a class or friend on x skill
 - Releasing an online tutorial on x skill

-# Skill Tree Bug Bounties
+# Skill Tree Contributor Stickers
 If you've spotted something that could be improved in a Skill Tree, I'd love to send you a holographic ｒａｒｅ contributor sticker in the mail to say thanks.
 We've each got our own great unique experiences and perspectives in our skill areas and I'd love to draw on our collective knowledge to polish these skill trees into their best versions.
 Bug Feedback form: https://forms.office.com/r/eemK9VhJFm

 ![2024-07-24 18 25 18](https://github.com/user-attachments/assets/5e03c01a-6503-4495-93af-75d98e5ebcf0)

+## How to Peer Review
+Peer reviewers must be an expert in the skill area and contribute detailed feedback, including making sure that:
+- The trees are modern, relevant and technically correct
+- Tiles are not too specific and include more broad options for flexible interpretation (for example, rather than 'build a clock' it could be 'add electronics to a project'.
+- Ordered correctly from basics at the base to advanced at the top
+- Weaker tiles that could be swapped for stronger tiles

+If a skill tree has been peer reviewed twice, it is now ready for translation and indicates a high level of confidence in the content.
+Peer reviewers may contribute this feedback as an issue in Github with 'Peer review' in the title, and can recieve a contributor sticker in the mail if they wish by completing the bug feedback form above.

 # FAQ